GSA Position Statement:

 • Management and stewardship of public and private lands, including post‐production reclamation and monitoring.

 Qualified geoscientists are necessary for federal, tribal, state, and provincial governmental agencies to fulfill their missions as stewards of the land and its natural resources.
 In addition, private industry needs scientists for informed and responsible exploration, production, and remediation.
-Government scientific funding agencies, such as the U.S. National Science Foundation, support scientist training and university science education through research grants and student fellowships, while state-supported university budgets fund geoscience and other science programs.
+Government scientific funding agencies, such as the U.S. National Science Foundation, support scientist training and university science education through research grants and student fellowships, while state-government-supported university budgets fund geoscience and other science programs.
 Importantly, pre-university education grants support Earth-science education in schools and science centers, and are essential in order to develop a broad consumer/citizen appreciation of relevant geologic issues and support for sound public policy.

-Adopted October 2008; revised April 2011, May 2016; November 2020.
+Adopted October 2008; revised April 2011, May 2016, November 2020, September 2024.

 Opportunities for GSA and its Members to Help Implement Recommendations